 Keep your head elevated during sleep – this will aid in sinus drainage.
 Your body is trying to rid itself of infection, and your nose is like a superhighway.
 Keep your head elevated to ensure proper drainage.

 Don’t eat junk food.
 Remember, you’re trying to heal.
 Fast food, high-carb snacks and other low-nutrition foods will only prolong the cold.

 Try skipping breakfast.
 Your body’s ability to repair itself at the cellular level (a process called “autophagy”) operates better during periods of brief fasting.
 It never hurts to try something new.
 And nature may have some clues to this method; whenever an animal is hurt or sick, it usually eats very little until completely healed.

 If you’re having trouble shaking off your latest cold, try an urgent care center.
-Urgent Care Extra has nearly 50 locations in Nevada and Arizona (Las Vegas, Tucson & Phoenix metro areas) to serve you.
+Banner Urgent Care has nearly 50 locations in Nevada and Arizona (Las Vegas, Tucson & Phoenix metro areas) to serve you.
 Just walk right in, and we’ll help diagnose and treat your symptoms.